 8. Daens 1992 (R)

 This period drama won an Academy Award nomination for its detailing.
-The movie portrays the story about poor labor conditions in a small Belgian village in the 1890s.
+The movie portrays the story of poor labor conditions in a small Belgian village in the 1890s.

 The textile factories in the region exploit women and children against which Daens take charge.

 The language and dialogues are simple to understand with the basic vocabulary.
-It is an excellent film for the beginners of Dutch.
+It is an excellent film for beginners of Dutch.

 9. Borgman (2013)

 The film crafts a story of a homeless (Jan Bijvoet) who invades the lives of an upper-class family.
 The story seems bizarre and evil and also funny at the same time.

 With some pitch-black humor and unsettling scenes, Borgman gives a certain charm that will captivate the viewer right through the 113 minutes running time!

 While this is not the typical action and engaging movie, you will undoubtedly enjoy this perplexing movie from Holland.

 10. Tot Altijd (Time of My Life) — 2012

-Based on a true story, Tot Altijd tells the story of Multiple sclerosis patient Mario Verstraete, who was an advocate of legalizing euthanasia in Belgium and was also the first to use the new law.
+Based on a true story, Tot Altijd tells the story of Multiple sclerosis patient Mario Verstraete, an advocate of legalizing euthanasia in Belgium, and was also the first to use the new law.

 It led him to become an outspoken champion of assisted suicide.
 You can see the plight of Verstraete through the eyes of his dear friend Thomas.

-The lengthy conversations about the complicated situation will prove to be hard, but valuable for intermediate and high-level learners.
+The lengthy conversations about the complicated situation will prove challenging but valuable for intermediate and high-level learners.

 11. The Resistance Banker (Bankier van het Verzet) — 2018

-The film is about the true story of banker Walraven van Hall, who financed the Dutch resistance during the Second World War.
+The film is about banker Walraven van Hall’s true story, who financed the Dutch resistance during the Second World War.

 It is a gripping film that is well written, well-researched, magnificently crafted, and one that can deservedly possess some of the most splendid performances in recent times.

 It would be challenging to watch if you’re an elementary level Dutch students.
 If you want to understand, watch it with subtitles.